lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-1.rst

 **7. Review the sidebar menu.**
-In the sidebar menu (Figure 3) notice that some of the menu options match the tabs (e.g., DP0.2 Catalogs), and that which tabs you see are configurable with the "Hide Tab" option.
+In the sidebar menu (Figure 3) notice that some of the menu options match the tabs (e.g., Data Collections), and that which tabs you see are configurable with the "Hide Tab" option.
 Dismiss the sidebar menu by clicking on the X in the upper right corner of the menu.